Written by: Faisal Tajammul, GM at Systems APAC

 Legacy modernization frees your business from performance & scalability issues and enables you to append essential business functionality quickly.
 Remember these best practices while trying to carry out legacy modernization:

 The tried and tested model explained here can certainly help make the right decisions.
-Systems Limited’s Application Modernization methodology offers a wide set of tools and approaches to get maximum benefits of Application Modernization initiatives.
+Systems Limited’s Application Modernization methodology offers a wide set of tools and approaches to get the maximum benefits of Application Modernization initiatives.